warmana/cloudant-docs-fork/source/includes/api/_metadata_discovery.md

 ## Metadata Discovery

 Metadata indexes allow you to learn about schemas of JSON documents in a database.
-It describes what kind of documents are present in a database as a collection of document fields with data types and frequencies.
+The metadata indexes describe what kind of documents are present in the database as a collection of document fields with data types and frequencies.

 ### Creating a metadata index

+To create an index, you supply a filter function.
+When the filter function is applied, it passes a document as an argument.
+If the result is true, the document can be included in the index.
+If the result is false, the document cannot be included in the index.

 #### Create filter functions